 - Attach to orthotic device or shoe.
 Placement points are determined by your orthotist.

 For greater correction, tighten straps.

-Thread fabric fastener (Velcro-like strap) through loop on SMO or shoe, then pull straps to create a stretch on the neoprene strap.
+Thread fabric fastener (Velcro-like strap) through loop on orthosis or shoe, then pull straps to create a stretch on the neoprene strap.
 Attach fabric fastener to hold this stretch.
 Lift child to clear feet off floor, to check that both right and left straps are equally adjusted to make feet turn out.
 Final check: Watch the child walk and see if both feet turn outward.